aaditmshah/rsa/README.md

 Usage: keygen number number
 $ ./keygen 61 53
 n: 3233
-e: 3119
+e: 257
-d: 6239
+d: 5633
 $ ./rsa
 Usage: rsa number number
-$ ./rsa 3119 3233 > ciphertext
+$ ./rsa 257 3233 > ciphertext
 Hello World!
-$ ./rsa 6239 3233 < ciphertext
+$ ./rsa 5633 3233 < ciphertext
 Hello World!
 $ rm ciphertext
 ```

 The keygen binary is used to generate the private/public key pairs.
 It takes two prime numbers (`p` and `q`) as arguments and returns three numbers (`n`, `e` and `d`) as results.
 The two key pairs are `e`-`n` and `d`-`n` where `n` is the modulus and `e` and `d` are the exponents.

 The rsa binary is used to encrypt and decrypt messages using a given key pair.
 It takes two arguments: the exponent and the modulus which together form a key pair.
-Note that the value of modulus must not exceed `fromEnum (maxBound :: Char)`.
+Note that the value of the modulus must not exceed `fromEnum (maxBound :: Char)`.
 On my system this is `1114111`.
 It's also recommended that the modulus be more than `255`.

 ## License ##